Goge052215/WellCourse/README.md

 **Note: You have to register first before start using it**

 ## Plugins:
-*While there are several plugins in the website, not all subjects have their exclusive plugin.*
+*While there are several plugins on the website, not all subjects have their exclusive plugin.*

 The list below shows the plugins and their related subjects: